We’re Primarily Donors

 Therefore, the health of the nonprofit sector is critical to the health of our economy.

-Not long ago, the Chairman of the Board of one of our hospital clients remarked about how difficult things are as a result of the recession.
-She wants to give more and is frustrated that she can’t.
+Not long ago, the Chairman of the Board of one of our Kansas City nonprofits remarked about how difficult things are as a result of the stock market volatility.
+He wanted to give more but he was not an expert in charitable financial strategies.

 Yet, Why Were So Few Succeeding At A Sustainable Planned Giving Program?

-The Top Ten Strategic Results for each charity we serve are:
+The Top Ten Strategic Results for each charity DMP serve are:

 - Engage Major Donors At Higher Level As Champions